pgrigo01/terraform/README.md

 #   routable_ip  = true
 #   image        = "UBUNTU 20.04"
 #   aggregate    = "emulab.net"
-#   extra_disk_space = 50 # added option to ask for a 50GB local file system mounted at /mydata --> see with df -h
+#   extra_disk_space = 300 # added option to ask for a 50GB local file system mounted at /mydata --> see with command: df -h
 #   node_count = 3 #nodes that are on the same experiment
 # }